Tłumacz Migam - Międzynarodowe Centrum Kultury

 Useful information

-Courses constituting the 16th edition of the programme will be conducted in a hybrid form, partly online and partly at the ICC building at Rynek Główny 25 in Krakow.
-The programme will cover two academic semesters and will include 16 weekend meetings consisting of lectures, exercises, and diploma seminars.
-This is a total of 314 class hours.
+Courses constituting the 18th edition of the programme will be conducted in a hybrid form, partly online and partly at the ICC building at Rynek Główny 25 in Krakow.
+The programme will cover two academic semesters and include 16 weekend meetings consisting of 274 class hours of lectures, exercises, and diploma seminars.
+It also comprises a 40-class-hours tour.
+It gives 314 hours of classes in total.

 Dates of classes: classes are held on average twice a month, on Saturdays (9.00–18.30) and Sundays (9.00–14.00).